SaarGab/Neuronics_GIS_Assignment/README.md

 My chosen environment is ArcGIS Pro with ArcPy.

 Important note: Please create a new ArcGIS Pro Project from scratch, and then inside it create a Map (it's one of the options).
-Afterwards, change the values of the 2 following variables in the code (called 'The_actual_code.py'; it's in this repository):
+Afterwards, change the values of the 2 following variables in the code (the code is in a python file called 'The_actual_code.py'; it's in this repository):

 APRX_PATH - Should contain the path to your ArcGIS Pro project's .aprx file (e.g. r"C:\Users\Saar\Documents\ArcGIS\Projects\MyProject\MyProject.aprx").